de86/personal-site/src/pages/clean-code-meaningful-names/index.md

 }
 ```

-You can immediately see the difference above.
+None of the logic has changed atll but you can immediately see the difference.
 Using a combination of meaningful names and declaring our types all of our previous questions are immediately answered.
 This functions intention becomes clear as does each variable used inside of it.
 Even without using typescript this code would be perfectly readable and understandable without having to know the context.
 This code snippet now reads much more like a set of step-by-step instructions than poorly written code.

 ## Avoid Disinformation